kragen/derctuo/markdown/cmg-walker.md

 about 95 kg, too heavy for most humans to lift.
 I think it should be possible to build the rest of the machine — frame, bearings, smaller gyros, gimbals, motors, cables, etc. — under 5 kg.
-So 95% of the machine's mass will be in its primary gyro, which can safely be spun at some 30 m/s.
+So 95% of the machine’s mass will be in its primary gyro, which can safely be spun at some 30 m/s.

 At this speed its kinetic energy would be some 43 kJ, enough to drain